 8. Embrace Aperitivo Culture

-Many lakeside bars offer aperitivo from 6-8PM: a spritz or Negroni (6-10 EUR) with complimentary snacks — sometimes substantial enough to replace dinner.
-Combined with a lunchtime primo piatto at a trattoria (10-14 EUR for pasta), you can eat well for 25-35 EUR per day.
+Many lakeside bars serve aperitivo from 6-8PM: a spritz or Negroni (6-10 EUR) with complimentary snacks — sometimes substantial enough to replace dinner.
+Pair that with a lunchtime primo piatto at a trattoria (10-14 EUR for pasta), and you can eat well for 25-35 EUR per day.

 9. Try the Lake Fish